 Asymmetrical frames and frames which are not at right angles to the shell (web less than 90 deg. to the shell) shall be supported against tripping by brackets, intercoastals, stringers or similar, at a distance not exceeding 1,3 m.
 For frames with spans greater than 4 m, the extent of antitripping supports shall be applied to all ice-strengthening areas for all ice classes.
-For frames with spans less than or equal to 4 m, the extent of antitripping supports shall be applied to all ice-strengthening areas for ice class IA Super, to the bow and midbody regions for ice class IA, and to the bow region for ice classes IB and IC.
+For frames with spans less than or equal to 4 m, the extent of antitripping supports shall be applied to all ice-strengthening areas for all ice shall be applied to all ice-strengthening areas for ice class IA Super, to the bow and midbody regions for ice class IA, and to the bow region for ice classes IB and IC.
 Direct calculation methods may be applied to demonstrate the equivalent level of support provided by alternative arrangements.